nakahararuu/zion-core/README.md

 # Zion-Core

-a backend for ちゃアニ.
+a wrapper application for ちゃアニ.
 REST API, authentication, and static resource hosting.

-Note: Currently, Zion-Core is PoC project. it's using legacy ちゃアニ PHP scripts as REST API.
-We need to replace legacy it.

 ## Build Setup
 ``` bash